etomuc/CPC6128_iRAM-640/README.md

 2) Program the ATF16V8 CPLDs with your programmer.
 Make sure to mark each one so you can later identify PAL1 and PAL2.

-####Step 1:
+**Step 1:**

-Solder all components on the bottom side of the PCB.
+Add the pin headers and the resistor on the bottom side of the PCB.
 The "disable" connector is optional and only required if you plan to disable the expansion using a switch from outside of the computer.

 <img src="/pictures/assembly1.jpg" width="640"/>